Greater business success directly linked to PLM

-BKL uses Teamcenter Express and NX to implement secure supply chain approach, significantly improving certification process – from development all the way to inspection
+BKL uses Teamcenter and NX to implement secure supply chain approach, significantly improving certification process – from development all the way to inspection

 The development and production of tools for the assembly of large machines is a special area within mechanical engineering.
 Even though this is not a core activity for machine manufacturers, without tooling the machine cannot be tested or installed.
 At the same time, strict requirements are demanded from tooling, especially in the case of hoisting and lifting gear.